KirdesMF/CedricGourville_7_18082021/README.md

 After installing the dependencies, you can start the server and the client in a docker container:

+ℹ️ Docker will install all dependencies inside the containers, the first time it can take a some times. and you may have to wait a few minutes that mysql is ready.

 In dev mode, you'll have 4 containers:

 - client 1 container